damodar-reddy-k/C-programming/README.md

 # Spell Check++

 ## Introduction
-Spell Check++ is an intelligent spelling companion that ensures error-free writing by providing smart suggestions.
-It leverages an open-source dictionary library to check the correctness of words and offer possible corrections for misspelled terms.
+Spell Check++ is a spelling companion that ensures error-free writing by providing smart suggestions.
+It leverages an open-source dictionary library to check the correctness of words and offer possible corrections for misspelled words.

 ## How it Works
-Spell Check++ is built on top of an existing library called "dictionary," which was developed and open-sourced by [madhav-dutt](https://github.com/madhav-datt/spell-check).
+Spell Check++ is built on top of an existing library called "dictionary" which was developed and open-sourced by [madhav-dutt](https://github.com/madhav-datt/spell-check).
 The project offers two main functionalities:

 1. **Word Correctness Check**: The program checks the given word against a trie data structure, which is built by loading all the words from the dictionary text file.
 This functionality utilizes the "check" function provided by the dictionary library.